MrJoy/frisky/README.md

 #     ]
 ```

-If you do the search inside of an EventMachine reactor, as the
-Frisky::SSDP::Searcher receives and parses responses, it adds them to the
-accessor #discovery_responses, which is an EventMachine::Channel.
-This lets
-you subscribe to the resposnes and do what you want with them as you receive them.
+If you do the search inside of an `EventMachine` reactor, as the `Frisky::SSDP::Searcher` receives and parses responses, it adds them to the accessor `#discovery_responses`, which is an `EventMachine::Channel`.
+This lets you subscribe to the responses and do what you want with them as you receive them.

 ```ruby
 require 'frisky/ssdp'